Panda0712/Meo-Station-Backend/README.md

 ## Notes & best practices

 - Keep secret keys out of source control; use the `.env` file and secret managers for production.
-- Payment providers require server-side configuration and secure callbacks — do not expose secrets to frontend clients.
 - Use the `src/validations` helpers to validate incoming requests and return consistent API error responses.
-- Read `src/config/environment.js` to control environment-specific behavior (CORS, domains, logging).
-- For local development, seed a test admin user or use the registration flow to create an admin account.

-## Next steps I can help with

-- Add example `.env.local` templates for `frontend` and `backend`.
-- Add `CONTRIBUTING.md` with development and PR guidelines.
-- Add basic GitHub Actions workflow to run linting and tests on PRs.